t4kaha00/hello-world/README.md

 # hello-world
 My first repository in github.
-My name is Harjit Karamcharya and I have created this repository to send my teacher information about my progress on Mobile Internet Programming
+My name is Harjit Karmacharya and I have created this repository to send my teacher information about my progress on Mobile Internet Programming